Gordon Chater

 Gordon Maitland Chater AM (6 April 1922 – 12 December 1999) was an English Australian comedian and actor, and recipient of the Gold Logie, he appeared in revue, theatre, radio, television and film, with a career spanning almost 50 years.

 Biography

-Early life
+Early life and career

-Chater was born in Bayswater, West London and attended Cottesmore School as a child.
+Chater was born in North Kensington, London, Middlesex to Maitland Charter, a chartered accountant and Evelyn Eleanor Riach, and attended Cottesmore School as a child, his mother was born in Shanghai.
 He attended Cambridge University to study medicine but did not finish his degree, instead taking part in many student revues.